|[ Top ]||Hot Rolled Asphalt and Bituminous Macadam|

 THE NEWLY LAID SURFACE

-should look like after the precoated chippings have been applied and after they
+should look like after the precoated chippings have been applied and before they

 There are areas of surface where the rate of spread of chippings is almost "book" perfect, i.e. more or less shoulder to shoulder cover without chippings being laid on chippings.